Conflict of Interest

 470. Investigator’s Institutional Responsibilities.
 An Investigator’s professional responsibilities on behalf of the University, including, but not limited to: research, teaching, service, professional practice, and institutional review board or other institutional committee membership.

 The key mechanism for implementation of this Policy is disclosure.
 Disclosure allows the University and the employee to evaluate personal interests to determine if they present Conflicts of Interest and to take appropriate action based on the evaluation.
-All employees (unless exempted as provided in § 530 below) must annually complete and submit a Conflict of Interest Disclosure Statement form (See § 530 below).
-All employees, including those exempted from the annual disclosure requirement (See § 530 below), are required to comply with this Conflict of Interest Policy and to make disclosures of any potential Conflicts of Interests (See § 510 and § 520 below) whenever they occur (using the Conflict of Interest Disclosure Statement form).
+All employees (unless exempted as provided in § 530 below) must annually complete and submit a Conflict of Interest Disclosure (See § 530 below).
+All employees, including those exempted from the annual disclosure requirement (See § 530 below), are required to comply with this Conflict of Interest Policy and to make disclosures of any potential Conflicts of Interests (See § 510 and § 520 below) whenever they occur.

 510. Sponsored Research Disclosure.
 In Sponsored Research, all Investigators (including Graduate Research Assistants) must disclose Significant Financial Interests, including those of their immediate family: